What you need to know about this course:

 The course runs on a per-lecture cycle:

-- Attend lecture on zoom (see link in canvas)
+- Attend lecture

 The Daily Post (on the front page of this site) is your guide to what needs doing now.
 Set aside 1 hour between every lecture for Daily Post tasks, and you’ll stay on track in the course.
 Further studying is at your discretion (it will be required, but you can decide when).